RadArcadeKid/ppl-final-proj/README.md

 ~~~

 From here, you can now view various parts of the program in detail, and examine them even further using these options.
 The program is paused at this point.
-The options are all pretty self-explanatory, so we don't go through them all for brevity's sake.
+The options are all pretty self-explanatory, so we qon't go through them all for brevity's sake.
 However, we should note that here:
  - If you back out by typing `0`, you'll be sent back to the debugger menu, where you can continue or enter a new program
  - If you type `4` you'll step ahead to the next let expression in the same program.
 If you don't have another let expression the program will simply end.